List of Courage the Cowardly Dog characters: Carmen the Serpent

-Carmen the Serpent is a monstrous, one-eyed sea serpent who lives in the Evil River, who is "evil" according to a sea-captain.
-The sea-captain fools the Bagges under the false promise of a luxury cruise, only to reveal that he actually shanghaied them to sail through the Evil River to find and hunt down Carmen.
-The sea-serpent kidnaps Muriel and takes her to her cave and starts singing opera to her.
+Carmen the Serpent is a monstrous, one-eyed sea serpent who lives in the Evil River, and is "evil" according to a sea captain.
+The sea captain fools the Bagges under the false promise of a luxury cruise, only to reveal that he actually shanghaied them to sail through the Evil River to find and hunt down Carmen.
+The sea serpent kidnaps Muriel and takes her to her cave and starts singing opera to her.
 Courage comes to Muriel's rescue, only to realize that Carmen was not trying to harm Muriel.
 Courage helps Carmen to dodge and defeat the evil captain.